List of Naruto characters: Sasori

-Sasori (蠍), primarily known as "Sasori of the Red Sand" (赤砂の蠍, Akasuna no Sasori), is a former ninja of Sunagakure and partner of Deidara.
-When he was a child, Sasori's parents were killed by Sakumo Hatake, also known as the White Fang of Konoha, leaving him in the care of his grandmother, Chiyo, who taught Sasori the art of puppetry to cheer him up after his loss, which he refined to fit his needs over the years.
+Sasori (蠍), primarily known as "Sasori of the Red Sand" (赤砂の蠍, Akasuna no Sasori), was a former ninja of Sunagakure and partner of Deidara.
+When he was a child, Sasori's parents were killed by the father of Kakashi Hatake, Sakumo Hatake, also known as the White Fang of Konoha, leaving him in the care of his grandmother, Chiyo, who taught Sasori the art of puppetry to cheer him up after his loss, which he refined to fit his needs over the years.
 However, motivated by his desire to make works that last forever, Sasori secretly devised a way to convert the corpses of humans into puppets, allowing him to use any ninja abilities they possessed for himself.
-Leaving Sunagakure in his teenage years, Sasori later kidnapped the Third Kazekage, transforming him into a puppet and using him as his main weapon.
+Leaving Sunagakure, the Sand village, in his teenage years, Sasori later kidnapped the Third Kazekage, transforming him into a puppet and using him as his main weapon.
 Sasori's desire was to become art, so he converted his own body into a puppet, which essentially gives him eternal life and allows him to control hundreds of puppets at once.
 After joining the Akatsuki, Sasori was paired with Orochimaru, and after his desertion, was teamed with Deidara, who looks up to him and his artistic knowledge with reverence.
 In the Akatsuki, Sasori spent much time hidden inside Hiruko, a human puppet who served as both weapon and armour, which he adorned with the Akatsuki's robe.
-After he and Deidara kidnap Gaara, Sasori ends up fighting Sakura and Chiyo, resulting in the destruction of his heart, the only part of his humanity he kept when converting himself to a puppet, resulting in his death.
+After he and Deidara kidnap Gaara, Sasori ends up fighting Sakura and Chiyo.
+During the battle, after being emotionally touched by seeing puppets he created years ago that resent his killed parents, Sasori allows Chiyo to strike a scroll that represented his heart, the only part of his humanity he kept when converting himself to a puppet, resulting in his death.
 Before dying, he tells Sakura about his rendezvous with one of Orochimaru's henchmen who had been working for him as a spy.
 After being resurrected by Kabuto, Sasori fights Kankuro, who convinces him to be at peace with himself.
 Sasori comes to terms with his life and is able to pass on and rest in peace.
 In the Japanese anime, Sasori is voiced by Akiko Yajima as a child and by Takahiro Sakurai as an adult.
 In the English version he is voiced by Kari Wahlgren as a child and as an adult he is voiced by Johnny Yong Bosch.
 His scorpion-like puppet body, Hiruko, is voiced by Yutaka Aoyama in the Japanese version and in the English version by JB Blanc.